 The visit starts from Piazza Arnolfo di Cambio, the eminent architect and sculptor born in Colle val d’Elsa.
 This beautiful and wide square, venue of the weekly market of Colle di Val d’Elsa, was created in the nineteenth century in the middle of Colle Bassa.

 Museo del Cristallo

-From Piazza Arnolfo di cambio take via dei Fossi until you reach the Museo del Cristallo (Museum of crystal).
-Housed in a former glass factory, the museum traces the history of the glass industry in Colle di Val d’Elsa.
-This industry is particularly important and developed, considering that 95% of Italian crystal is produced here and nearly 15% worldwide.
+From Piazza Arnolfo di Cambio take via dei Fossi until you reach the Museo del Cristallo.
+Set up in the spaces once occupied by the Schmidt glass and crystal factory, the museum reconstructs the history of the Colle di Val d’Elsa glass industry.
+This industry is particularly important and developed, just think that 95% of Italian crystal is produced here and almost 15% globally.

 Chiesa di Sant’Agostino

 Continuing on via dei Fossi you arrive in Piazza Sant’Agostino where the homonymous Chiesa di Sant’Agostino overlooks.
 Built starting from 1300, the church has a simple façade which has remained unfinished.
 The interior, which was transformed in the 16th century according to a project by Sangallo il Vecchio, is in Renaissance style.
 Among the works preserved in the church there are a Madonna and Child by Taddeo di Bartolo, the fifteenth-century fresco enthroned Madonna, which is located inside a marble shrine of Baccio da Montelupo and a Deposition and saints by Ridolfo del Ghirlandaio.

 From Sant’Agostino wolk to Castello passing the Porta Guelfa, which was once part of the walls of the Piano.